coder-2k4/coder-2k4/README.md

 - 👋 Hi, I’m @coder-2k4
-- 👀 I’m interested in Learning new and buildinng..
+- 👀 I’m interested in Learning new and building..
 - 🌱 I’m currently learning some backend